-A major in sociology consists of 30 semester hours of sociology courses, including a 12-hour core curriculum.
-MAT 203 (or equivalent) is a prerequisite to SOC 308 which in turn is a prerequisite to SOC 408.
+A major in sociology consists of 30 semester hours of sociology courses, including a 9-hour core curriculum.
+SOC 409 or SOC 412 is strongly recommended for careers in nonprofits, government, or graduate school.
+MAT 203 (or equivalent) is a prerequisite to SOC 309 which in turn is a prerequisite to SOC 409.
 A major in sociology must complete five sociology courses at the 300 or 400 level.

 Sociology Major Requirements SH

-SOCIOLOGY CORE
+SOCIOLOGY COR SOCIOLOGY CORE

 SOC 101 Introduction to Sociology 3

-SOC 308 Introduction to Social Research 3
+SOC 309 Introduction to Social Research 3

-SOC 332 19th & 20th Century Political and Social Thought 3

-SOC 408 Advanced Social Research 3
+SOC 432 OC 432 Advanced Sociological Theory

-Upper Level Sociology Electives 6
+Upper Level Sociology Electives 9

 Sociology Electives (any level) 12

 TOTAL 30